-Applicants admitted to doctoral programs with an earned master's degree from an accredited institution must provide supporting documentation (as requested by the program) at the time of admission.
-Program Directors will review all documentation and note the allowable course waivers in the program's recommendation to the School of Graduate, Adult and Extended Studies.
-The Dean of the School of Graduate, Adult and Extended Studies will note approval of hours in the admissions offer.
+The applicants admitted to the doctoral program must provide supporting documentation, as may be required by the Director, Education Graduate Programs, at the time of admission or in any case no later than the first semester of study.
+The Director, Education Graduate Programs, will review all the submitted documentation and note the allowable course waivers in the program's recommendation to the Dean, School of Graduate, Adult and Extended Studies, who will approve the credit hours allowed to be transferred.

 The Department of Education's distinguished faculty members include nationally and internationally known authors, researchers and academicians.
-The faculty members have achieved notable distinction in their respective fields.
-The faculty combines academic expertise with direct experiences in the field of education.
-Their knowledge, skills and experience enables them to offer practical guidance and mentorship, helping students adapt to the professional world and make wise career choices.
+All the faculty members have achieved notable distinction in their respective fields.
+They combine their academic expertise with direct experiences in the field of education to offer practical guidance and mentorship to students to enable them to adapt to the professional world and make wise career choices.

-- Dr. Joseph Falodun, Associate Professor
+Dr. Joseph Falodun, Associate Professor

-- Dr. Chandra Aleong, Associate Professor
+Dr. Chandra Aleong, Associate Professor

-- Dr. Richard Phillips, Associate Professor
+Dr. Richard Phillips, Associate Professor

-- Dr. Nirmaljit K. Rathee, Professor
+Dr. Nirmaljit K. Rathee, Professor